-->

 Tuesday, March 29, 2022

-The first Aston Martin motorcycle named AMB-001 shown off at the EICMA 2019 in Milan along with the Aston Martin Vanquish Vision Concept supercar.
+The Aston Martin AMB-001, the brand's first motorcycle, was unveiled at EICMA 2019 in Milan alongside the Aston Martin Vanquish Vision Concept supercar.
 (Picture from: MotorRival)

-Strictly limited to just 100 examples, the track only AMB-001 represents the union of iconic Aston Martin design and stat-of-the-art Brough Superior engineering to create a piece of automotive art for the motorbike connoisseur.
+The Aston Martin AMB-001, strictly limited to just 100 units, embodies the fusion of iconic Aston Martin design and state-of-the-art Brough Superior engineering, resulting in a true piece of automotive art for motorcycle connoisseurs.
 (Picture from: SIAMagazine)

-Many of the Aston Martin x Brough Superior AMB-001 units should be postponed its production and delivering process almost two years due to the global Covid-19 pandemic.
+The Aston Martin AMB-001 faced nearly a two-year delay in production and delivery due to the global COVID-19 pandemic.
 (Picture from: LapTrinhX)

-The Aston Martin x Brough Superior AMB-001 is powered by a forced induction 997 cc V-twin engine with a supercharger and a turbocharger capable of spitting out power of up to 180 hp, and is combined with a 6-speed transmission.
+The Aston Martin x Brough Superior AMB-001 is powered by a forced-induction 997 cc V-twin engine, equipped with both a supercharger and a turbocharger, producing up to 180 hp and paired with a 6-speed transmission.
 (Picture from: MotoRiderUniverse)

 Kept spur your adrenaline on the power of the two-wheeled monster and stay alive with true safety riding.
 May God will forgive Your sins and so does the cops...... *** [EKA | FROM VARIOUS SOURCES | ROBBREPORT | MOTORCYCLENEWS | SIAMAGAZINE ]